Virtual Machines - Hikube

 • VNC

 Graphical interface via secure tunnel.
-Particularly useful for Windows VMs or desktop environments.
+Especially useful for Windows VMs or desktop environments.

 In this mode, all ports are open to the Internet.
-Configure ufw, iptables or nftables in the VM to protect your services.
+Configure ufw, iptables or nftables inside the VM to protect your services.

 Deploy in minutes